Bin Laden family

-The bin Laden family (عائلة بن لادن), also spelled bin Ladin, is a wealthy Hadhrami family intimately connected with the innermost circles of the Saudi royal family.
-It is the namesake and controlling shareholder of the Saudi Binladin Group, a multinational construction firm.
+The bin Laden family (عائلة بن لادن), also spelled bin Ladin, is a wealthy Saudi family intimately connected with the innermost circles of the Saudi royal family.
+It is the namesake and former controlling shareholder of the Saudi Binladin Group, a multinational construction firm.

 Following the September 11 attacks in 2001, the family became the subject of media attention and scrutiny due to the activities of Osama bin Laden, the former head of al-Qaeda; they had publicly disowned him in 1994.

-Beginnings
+Origins

 The family traces its origins to Awad bin Laden from the village of al-Rubat, in the Wadi Doan of the Tarim Valley, Hadramout governorate, Yemen.
-Awad's son was Mohammed bin Awad bin Laden (1908–1967).
-Mohammed bin Laden was a native of the Hadhramaut region in eastern Yemen, and, like many other Hadharem, emigrated to Saudi Arabia prior to World War I. He set up a construction company and came to Abdul Aziz ibn Saud's attention through construction projects, later being awarded contracts for major renovations in Mecca.
+Awad's son was Mohammed bin Awad bin Laden (1908–1967), a native of the Hadhramaut region in eastern Yemen, who, like many other Hadharem, emigrated to Saudi Arabia prior to World War I. He set up a construction company and came to Abdul Aziz ibn Saud's attention through construction projects, later being awarded contracts for major renovations in Mecca.
 He made his initial fortune from exclusive rights to construct all mosques and other religious buildings not only in Saudi Arabia, but as far as Ibn Saud's influence reached.
-Until his death, Mohammed bin Awad bin Laden had exclusive control over restorations at the Jami Al-Aqsa in Jerusalem.
+Until his death, Mohammed had exclusive control over restorations at the Jami Al-Aqsa in Jerusalem.
 Soon, the bin Laden corporate network extended far beyond just construction sites.

 Mohammed's special intimacy with the monarchy was inherited by the younger bin Laden generation.
 Mohammed's sons attended Victoria College, Alexandria, Egypt.
 Their schoolmates included King Hussein of Jordan, Zaid Al Rifai, the Kashoggi brothers (whose father was one of the king's physicians), Kamal Adham (who ran the General Intelligence Directorate under King Faisal), present-day contractors Mohammed Al Attas, Fahd Shobokshi, Ghassan Sakr, and actor Omar Sharif.

 When Mohammed bin Laden died in 1967, his son Salem bin Laden took over the family enterprises, until his own accidental death in 1988.

-Family members
+Notable family members

 Western intelligence officials estimate that all the relatives of the family may number as many as 600.
 In 1994, the bin Laden family disowned Osama bin Laden, and the Saudi government revoked his passport.
-The Saudi government also stripped Osama of his citizenship for publicly speaking out against the government for permitting U.S. troops to be based in Saudi Arabia in preparation for the 1991 Gulf War.
+The Saudi government also stripped Osama of his citizenship for publicly speaking out against the government for permitting U.S. troops to be based in Saudi Arabia in preparation for the Gulf War (1990–1991).

 The groupings of the bin Laden family, based on the nationalities of the wives, include the most prominent "Saudi group", a "Syrian group", a "Lebanese group", and an "Egyptian group".
 The Egyptian group employs 40,000 people, most likely the country's largest private foreign investor.
-Osama bin Laden was born the only son of Muhammed bin Laden's tenth wife, Hamida al-Attas, who was of Syrian origin, making Osama a member of the Syrian group.
+Osama was born the only son of Muhammed bin Laden's tenth wife, Hamida al-Attas, who was of Syrian origin, making Osama a member of the Syrian group.